ercodex/Federated-Learning-Based-LSTM-for-Vehicle-SoC-Prediction/README.md

 ---

 ## Dataset
-The dataset contains electric vehicle charging and discharging data.
+The dataset contains electric vehicle telemetry data.
 Two distribution strategies are applied:

 1. **Homogeneous** – Similar data distribution across all clients.
 Each client has the same 5 features in this one.